There are presently no open calls for submissions.

 Aesthetically, we are interested in poetry that engages us with descriptive images and lyrical sounds.
 We like poems that are written in free verse, blank verse, and other traditional forms equally.

 We also welcome visual/object poetry.
 When formatting such experimental pieces for submission, please remember that we are limited by WordPress’ text constraints and our journals are printed on 5.5” x 8.5” pages.

 Submit up to three (3) poems in one Word document.
 Center titles and include your name.
 Use a readable 12 point-sized font.
-Calibri or Helvetica work well.
+Times New Roman or Calibri only please.

-We ask you to limit each poem to approximately 40 lines.
-There is wiggle room for longer poems, but please be gentle with us.
+We ask you to limit each poem to approximately 30 lines.

 There is no minimum – we want flash fiction, too!
-We ask that you keep works of flash fiction under 300 words.
-Again, there is wiggle room, but try to be gentle with us.
+We ask that you keep works of flash fiction under 1000 words.

 Submit up to three (3) works of flash fiction or one (1) short story in a single Word document.
-Center titles and include your name.
-Additionally, please include a word count beneath the title of your prose pieces.
+Center titles and please include a word count on the top right side of the first page of your prose pieces.
 (We will not accept prose pieces without a word count.)
-Use a readable 12 point-sized font.
-Calibri or Helvetica work well.
+Use a readable 12 point-sized font in Times New Roman or Calibri.

 We appreciate abstract and figurative art equally.
 Drawings, paintings, digital art, photography, prints, mixed media – we love it all!
 The only stipulation we have is that we do not accept art that depicts excessive gore or graphic violence of any kind.

-We accept portfolios of up to six (6) pieces of visual art.
-Please submit images as high-resolution .JPEG and .PNG files.
+We accept portfolios of up to six (10) pieces of visual art.
+Please submit images as high-resolution .JPG or .PNG files.

-As a graduate student-run organization, we are unable to offer financial compensation for online publications.
-We will, however, nominate for major awards and continuously promote contributors’ work via social media.
+As a student-run organization, we are unable to offer financial compensation for online publications.
+We will promote contributors' work via social media.